sourcemeta/awesome-jsonschema/README.md

 - (2020) [JSON Schema Tutorial](https://www.w3resource.com/JSON/JSON-Schema.php) - A tutorial of JSON Schema that discusses validation, documentation and hyperlinking
 - (2020) [An introduction to JSON Schema](https://medium.com/swlh/an-introduction-to-json-schema-8eaea643fcda) - An introduction to JSON Schema covering its history, common keywords and how to use the AJV validator
 - (2020) [Using the JSON Schema standard for scientific applications?](https://cerfacs.fr/coop/json-schema-for-sci-apps) - A discussion on how to use JSON Schema to validate input, add precise documentation, auto-fill missing parts, and create graphical user interfaces in the context of scientific applications
+- (2020) [Building a No-Code JSON Schema Form Builder with ReactJS](https://www.ginkgobioworks.com/2020/10/08/building-a-no-code-json-schema-form-builder/) - An update on the additional features implemented in the react-json-schema-form-builder open-source JSON Schema form builder project
 - (2019) [REST API Tutorial: JSON Schema](https://restfulapi.net/json-schema/) - An short introduction to JSON Schema validation
+- (2019) [Saved by the Schema: Using JSON Schema to Document, Test, and Debug APIs](https://blog.heroku.com/json-schema-document-debug-apis) - Learn how Heroku uses JSON Schema to test and document their Platform API, and how it helped them uncover an unexpected bug, rooted in the way the Oj gem parses Big Decimals.
 - (2018) [JSON Schema Validator, Generator &amp; Editor Guide](https://stoplight.io/json-guide/) - How the JSON and JSON Schema standards are defined and how to put them to use in your code and in your APIs
 - (2013) [TutorialsPoint: JSON Schema](https://www.tutorialspoint.com/json/json_schema.htm) - A short introduction to JSON Schema Draft4 validation